 Sometimes the condition of material is so bad that we won’t even touch it until we have a waiver from our customer that says we’re not liable for damage.
 That may sound harsh, but we’ve seen some really bad stuff due to poor storage.
 And yes, there’s material that will just not get scanned because it’s so bad.

-We’re ready to talk with you any time, and if you want to be proactive, you can help us out by having as much of the following information available as you’re able:
+You can help us out by having as much of the following information available as you’re able: